geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 This page complements the main page about [Building](building.html) with information that is specific to individual devices.

-The only supported phone with the current release is the GSM/HSPA+ Galaxy Nexus, a.k.a. "maguro".
+The supported devices with the current release are the Galaxy Nexus, Motorola Xoom, and Nexus S.

-GSM/HSPA+ Galaxy Nexus is currently the recommended device to use with the Android Open-Source Project.
+Galaxy Nexus is supported both in GSM/HSPA+ configuration "maguro" and in CDMA/LTE configuration "toro".
+The GSM/HSPA+ configuration is only supported if it was originally sold with a "yakju" operating system.

+The Motorola Xoom is supported in the configurations sold in the USA, in both variants: Wi-Fi only "wingray" and CDMA or CDMA/LTE "stingray".

+Nexus S is supported, both in the GSM configuration "crespo" and in the CDMA/WiMAX configuration "crespo4g".

 In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" is supported in the master branch only, but is currently considered experimental.
 The specific details to use a PandaBoard with the Android Open-Source Project are in the file `device/ti/panda/README` in the source tree.

-Nexus S, a.k.a. "crespo", and Nexus S 4G, a.k.a. "crespo4g", are supported with
-gingerbread, but can't currently be used with newer versions of the Android Open-Source Project.

 Nexus One a.k.a. "passion" is obsolete, was experimental in gingerbread and unsupported, and can't be used with newer versions of the Android Open-Source